openstack-archive/fuel-docs/pages/installation-fuel-ui/network-issues.rst

 between OpenStack services in spite of being configured to live on the same VLAN.
 It is very easy to validate network settings before deployment by clicking the "Verify Networks" button.
+If you need to access OpenStack REST API over public network, VNC console of VMs, Horizon in HA mode or VMs, refer to this section: :ref:`access_to_public_net`.

 Timeout in connection to OpenStack API from client applications
 ---------------------------------------------------------------